Several people have asked me about FDA disclaimers they see on packaging, websites and promotional materials that say:

 Before I go any further, let me say that I am NOT an expert in the labeling of food supplements.
 The information presented here is the result of a general look at the regulations, not a detailed study.

 What I found was that, for dietary supplements, certain claims can be made that make a relationship between a nutrient (in a food supplement) to a disease or health-related condition.
-Provided pages and pages of regulations are complied with, the statement can be made IF (and I quote):

 (A) the statement claims a benefit related to a classical nutrient deficiency disease and discloses the prevalence of such disease in the United States, describes the role of a nutrient or dietary ingredient intended to affect the structure or function in humans, characterizes the documented mechanism by which a nutrient or dietary ingredient acts to maintain such structure or function, or describes general well-being from consumption of a nutrient or dietary ingredient,